rainsound-ai/rainsound.ai/readme.md

 [Tailwind](https://tailwindcss.com/) for CSS.

-[Cargo build scripts](https://doc.rust-lang.org/cargo/reference/build-scripts.html) for resizing images and other asset pre-processing.
+[Procedural macros](https://blog.logrocket.com/procedural-macros-in-rust/) for resizing images, running the Tailwind CLI, and other asset pre-processing.

 [wasm-pack](https://github.com/rustwasm/wasm-pack) for compiling our client-side Rust to wasm.